kolenaIO/kolena/docs/metrics/average-precision.md

 Unlike metrics like [precision](./precision.md), [recall](./recall.md), and [F<sub>1</sub>-score](./f1-score.md), which
-are threshold-dependent where a confidence threshold value must be defined to compute them, AP is a key performance metric that removes the dependency of selecting one confidence threshold value and measures a model's performance across all thresholds.
+are threshold-dependent where a confidence threshold value must be defined to compute them, AP is a key performance **threshold-independent** metric that removes the dependency of selecting one confidence threshold value and measures a model's performance across all thresholds.

 AP is commonly used to evaluate the performance of object detection and information retrieval workflows.
 This metric (or an aggregated version of it called [mean average precision (mAP)](#mean-average-precision-map)) is the primary